Skip to main content

 Stylization

-With Kanban, it's pretty easy to customize how columns, rows, and cards look by using the columnShape.css, rowShape.css, and cardShape.css properties.
-These options let you add conditional styles to columns, rows, and cards.
+With Kanban, it’s easy to tweak the look of columns, rows, and cards by using the columnShape.css, rowShape.css, and cardShape.css properties.
+These options let you style columns, rows, and cards based on certain conditions.

-If you want to go further, you can add your own CSS classes to any specific column, row, or card using the columns.css, rows.css, and cards.css properties.
+If you want to add a custom CSS class to a specific column, row, or card, you can do that with the columns.css, rows.css, and cards.css properties.

-You also have the flexibility to style any part of the Kanban interface to match your project's needs.
-There are lots of CSS variables available for this.
-Kanban has two main types of variables:
+It’s also possible to add your own styles to any part of the Kanban interface to better fit your project’s needs.
+The library comes with lots of CSS variables for easy customization.
+There are two main sets of variables:

-• CSS variables from the WX library (these cover things like controls, calendars, and other UI elements)
+• CSS variables for the WX library style (like controls, calendars, etc.)

 info

-The WX library is used behind the scenes for some internal pieces.
-It handles small parts of the UI in Kanban, like controls and calendars.
+The WX library is used under the hood for some internal features.
+It covers smaller elements in Kanban, such as controls and calendars.

 Default style